-Red and processed meat and cancer
+Red and processed meat and cancer risk

 About 2600 cases of bowel cancer diagnosed each year in Australian adults can be attributed to eating red and processed meat.